drshahizan/HPDP/2526/assignment/A2/bdm/Data Miner/big_data.md

 print(f"   After  : {inmem_optimized_mb} MB")
 print(f"   Saved  : {reduction_pct}%")
 ```
+**Explanation**:
+By default, Pandas often assigns memory-heavy 64-bit data types (like `int64` or `float64`) to numeric columns to prevent overflow.
+Downcasting these to smaller, appropriate data types (e.g., `int8`, `float32`) or using categorical types for text significantly compresses the memory footprint of the dataframe while retaining full analytical capability.

+**Implementation Summary**:
+Specific dataset columns are explicitly mapped to smaller memory footprint types through a dictionary, such as downcasting `VendorID` to `int8` and `fare_amount` to `float32`.
+Furthermore, low-cardinality text columns like `store_and_fwd_flag` are converted to the highly efficient `category` datatype.
+The dataset is then loaded using the `dtype` parameter within `pandas.read_csv()` to enforce these optimized, memory-efficient types immediately upon reading the file.

 **Output Summary**:
 <img width="244" height="200" alt="image" src="https://github.com/user-attachments/assets/5c34e0ce-e633-408a-8937-110c4c2f94fb" />
 <img width="779" height="720" alt="image" src="https://github.com/user-attachments/assets/559a6b01-41bd-4f29-a6b5-731d724d61ad" />